 It’s time to dig out your scarves, gloves and beanies to keep warm.
 Breathe easy knowing you don’t have to adhere to the strict social rules of yesteryear that came with wearing these accessories.
-Find out what the etiquette was for wearing hats, scarves and gloves back in the day, with tips on how you can make them work in 2020.
+Find out what the etiquette was for wearing hats, scarves and gloves back in the day, with tips on how you can make them work this season.

 These days most of us only wear gloves to save our freezing digits from potential frostbite.
 But gloves (of the linen, cotton, silk and satin kind) used to be worn for the purpose of modesty, to protect from dirt and to jazz up an outfit.

 Gloves as a fashion statement started in the 13th century.
 They were later embraced by royalty, with Queen Elizabeth I causing a stir by taking off her bejewelled and embroidered gloves and putting them on again in front of audiences, drawing attention to her regal hands.